Disclaimer: As a promise to my friends Mickey & Donald, I've intentionally left out many details on this project.

 Finally, we iterated on scrolling behaviors, and decided to keep the navigational tabs persistent throughout the scrolling interaction to minimize cognitive load.

 We hope you have enjoyed the parks and resort stay so far, and had a good appetite with your dining plan.
 How many dining plan credits do you have left?
-Hmm, that’s a whole new story now, because if you’ve ever used a dining plan before 2017, you probably tried very hard to figure that out from a mysterious line on your dining receipt.
+Well, things just got a while lot easier, because if you’ve ever used a dining plan before 2017, you probably tried very hard to figure that out from a mysterious line on your dining receipt.

 We worked on a solution called My Dining Plan that’s available to you anytime, and presented to you in a very meaningful way.